 If you look around the internet, you’ll find vast & varied opinions on classroom behavior charts.
 From “they’re evil” to “they’re the best thing in the world” and everything in between.

 A few articles (like this one) discuss how teachers who used to use behavior charts decided to ditch them and are so glad they did.

 So all this has me thinking, and I’m guessing it has some of you a little confused.

-My goal today is to clear up a little bit of the confusion (and the guilty) surrounding this question.
-I don’t have time in this post to go into all the pros and cons of using a behavior chart, but I do want to hit a few highlights before offering what I think is a unique perspective on this whole thing.
+My goal today is to clear up a little bit of the confusion (and the guilt) surrounding this question.
+I don’t have time in this post to go into all the pros and cons of using a classroom behavior chart, but I do want to hit a few highlights before offering what I think is a unique perspective on this whole thing.

-A few thoughts about behavior charts
+A few thoughts about classroom behavior charts

 - They can help keep your class under control.
 If you’re having trouble keeping your class in order, this can be a great tool.
 Students have a visual reminder that they need to change their behavior, and you have a plan in place & the confidence that you know how to work your plan.